 We all have financial goals.
 For some, it might be saving towards long-term goals such as living comfortably in retirement.
 For others, it might be saving towards significant life events such as buying a home or getting married.

-Whatever the goal, investing in stock and shares can be a great way to grow your money and can offer you higher long-term returns than leaving your money in a savings or current account.
+Whatever the goal, investing in stocks and shares can be a great way to grow your money and can offer you higher long-term returns than leaving your money in a savings or current account.

 According to a 2019 Barclays Equity and Gilt survey, shares do better than cash nine times out of ten in any ten-year period.
 This reduces to seven times out of ten when investing for just five years.